MS-ES-DEMO/avd-fast-deploy/README.md

 git clone https://github.com/MS-ES-DEMO/avd-consumption-play.git
 ```

 * Create a folder called "Tools" under the `C:\Program Files\PowerShell\7\Modules` path and copy the `RandomPassword.psm1` file into this folder.
-This powershell module will be used by `deploy.ps1` to generate strong passwords for two important required parameters.
+This powershell module will be used by `deploy.ps1` to generate strong password for one important required parameter.

 * Select and edit the parameter file based on whether you will deploy personal or pooled host pool.